 • 13 December – 12 January: Nomination period.

-• January – April: The Nomination Committee interviews candidates who are eligible and fulfil the requirements profiles.
+• January – May: The Nomination Committee interviews candidates who are eligible and fulfil the requirements profiles.

-• April: The election is planned to be held.
+• May: The election is held.

 The Nomination Committee develops requirement profiles for the positions of head of department and deputy head of department.
 The requirement profiles are based on Lund University's policy for academic leadership and views from current management.
 The requirement profiles must also be approved by the faculty's dean.
 Students and representatives from the trade unions are invited to all meetings.